gautsi/gautsi.github.io/sketches/dreams/dreams.md

 ### 04/03/19

 I have a younger brother younger than D, we are visiting Texas and are at his apartment, S is trying to get N to change a flight ticket but she isn't doing it, she tells me to help but I say later, she and younger brother headed to our rented apartment and he tells her you know no one in the family likes you because you are bossy.

+### 04/06/19

+A born in L and D, like traffic lights green Take, Yello Neutral, red Do not take lights, A's light was Neutral but S thought they were just trying to get her to stay an extra night, hospital mostly empty on weekend, I was there but not during labor

+Fancy vegan restaurant like dirt candy, S trying to pick out red wine, others at the table including Nidhi, someone else and S suggested getting bottle instead of individual